celo-org/celo-monorepo/packages/attestation-service/README.md

 # Attestation Service

-This is the attestation service that validators run on the Celo network to provide attestations of phone numbers to accounts.
+A service run by validators on the Celo network to send SMS messages, enabling attestations of user phone numbers and their accounts on the Celo network.

 ### Configuration